ulodciv/cluster_deployer/README.md

 # Usage

-1. Using VirtualBox on Windows, set up a VM that has:
+1. Set up a VirtualBox VM that has:
     1. the root user enabled (ie with Ubuntu)
     1. SELinux disabled
     1. VirtualBox guest additions